 Computer Science and Information Technology Minor

 A minor in Computer Science and Information Technology requires 18 s.h. of CSIT courses that count toward the major, excluding internships.
+This excludes CSIT1010-1050, CSIT1900, CSIT2000, CSIT3000, and CSIT3700.

 Courses in Computer Science and Information Technology